 What is a Stye (a.k.a.
 Sty or Hordeolum)?

-A stye is a red, tender bump on your eyelid caused by an infection in one of the glands in your eyelid known as a meibomian gland.
+A stye is a red, tender bump on your eyelid caused by an infection in one of the glands in your eyelid known as meibomian glands.
 A stye is sometimes accompanied by swelling of your eyelid.

 What is a Chalazion (plural: chalazia)?

 A chalazion is also a bump on your eyelid.
-It is the more chronic form of a stye, also having developed when one of the glands in your eyelid, known as a meibomian gland, became clogged.
+It is the more chronic form of a stye, also having developed when one of the glands in your eyelid, known as meibomian glands, became clogged and infected.

 What is the Difference Between a Stye and a Chalazion?